Adrenal Fatigue and Homeopathy

 Maca (Lepidium peruvianum)

-increase stamina, energy and endurance, and improve the ability to withstand
+increases stamina, energy and endurance, and improve the ability to withstand

 - excellent for enhanced blood flow and anti-oxidant protection.

 Ginger Root (Zingiber

 Ginger is another adaptogen for the adrenals that helps modulate cortisol levels.

 and G. uralensis)

-can provide immediate relief with quick, noticeable results.
+- provides immediate relief with quick, noticeable results.

 Korean Ginseng (Panax ginseng)

-is excellent for supporting adrenal and thyroid function.
+- excellent for supporting adrenal and thyroid function.

 Rehmannia (Rehmannia glutinosa)